The John Excell Award for Outstanding Achievement is announced

 Continue reading “Coronavirus makes an urgent rethink for the marine surveying profession mandatory”

-We are living in dark and challenging times
+We are living in dark and challenging times – COVID-19

 I didn’t intend for the title of this blog, or indeed its content, to be gloomy, but it seems to reflect what is going on generally here and in the wider world.
 And as the ‘glass half full’ person that I am it should not mask the extraordinary things that are going on and bubbling under away from this darkness.
-The gloominess is, of course, led by the continuing and uncertain spread of Coronavirus (more on that in a moment), coupled with the incessant rain and high winds we have experienced in the UK for several weeks, resulting in the worst flooding I can recollect in my lifetime.
+The gloominess is, of course, led by the continuing and uncertain spread of COVID-19 (more on that in a moment), coupled with the incessant rain and high winds we have experienced in the UK for several weeks, resulting in the worst flooding I can recollect in my lifetime.
 And as I look out of my office window, it is pouring with rain once again.
 Yes there are certainly reasons to be miserable!

 Exhibition and celebration times are upon us